DJ LeMahieu Player Props: Yankees vs. Red Sox

-The New York Yankees, including DJ LeMahieu (.222 on-base percentage in past 10 games, 74 points below season-long percentage), battle starter Tanner Houck and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.
+On Saturday, DJ LeMahieu (.222 on-base percentage in past 10 games, 74 points below season-long percentage) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 7:15 PM ET.

 DJ LeMahieu Game Info & Props vs. the Red Sox